-BS: Secondary Education Art K-12 Broadfield Major
+BS: Biology & Secondary Education Double Major

-Refer to pages 85-89 for information on applying for admission to the Teacher Education Program and for information regarding program requirements.
-The Education Department strongly recommends that candidates seek licensure in more than one subject area (by combining one teaching major with at least one teaching minor or additional major) to increase their hiring options.
-A Coaching Option is also available with any teaching major, but does not lead to licensure.
+Refer to pages 107-110 for information on applying for admission to the Teacher Education Program and other program requirements.
+The UMW Department of Education strongly recommends that candidates seek licensure in more than one subject area (by combining one teaching major with at least one other teaching major or teaching minor) to increase their hiring options.
+For Biology majors, adding the General Science Broadfield Major is recommended.
+A Coaching Option is also available with any teaching major, but does not lead to licensure (page 135).
+Note: This degree page is a duplicate of page 84 of this Catalog.